prjctimg/prjctimg/README.md

 - [`A color manipulation library written in Typescript`](https://github.com/xml-wizard/huetiful)
 - [`A web tool for creating design resources and a knowledge base for creative coding.`](https://github.com/xml-wizard/algo-art)

+You can find more open source projects [here](https://github.com/xml-wizard)

 #### Interests 🧠 include:

 - Color science 🧪